 "Before the war my childhood was filled with friendships and laughter.
 The war took that all away.
 Even my parents have been taken by war."

-As part of my long-term documentary work examining different forms of human trafficking, this project focuses on child exploitation as a result of war.
-In conflict zones around the world, children are exploited as child soldiers, forced into domestic servitude, and even taken as sex slaves.
+As part of my long-term documentary work examining different forms of human trafficking, this project focuses on exploitation as a result of war.
+In conflict zones around the world, women and children are exploited as soldiers, forced into domestic servitude, and even taken as sex slaves.
 In an effort to document this issue I traveled to Imvepi refugee settlement in Uganda, where over 123,000 refugees are fleeing the civil war in South Sudan.
-I wanted to explore the UN Convention on the Rights of the Child and the ways we see children affected by exploitation due to war.
+I wanted to explore the UN Convention on the Rights of the Child and the ways we see children and women affected by exploitation due to war.
 Through personal narrative, portraits, and real-time photo capture, the project documents survivors' lives as refugees in Imvepi as they learn, heal, and try to survive the devastating impact of war.

 Ann poses for a portrait in the Imvepi Settlement in Northern Uganda on February 2020.